RedBalloonShenanigans/antenny/README.md

 One of the main reasons why AntKontrol would enter SAFE MODE is an incorrect configuration.
 Depending on your setup, you may have a different pin layout, device addresses, or hardware than what NyanSat is using.
 Accordingly, you can use the `setup` and `i2ctest` commands to resolve the first two issues.
 For different hardware, the `repl` command provides you with a full Python interpreter, which you can use to implement your own exciting hardware.

+By default, several features are disabled for the initial setup; this is to reduce debugging complexity.
+As you get familiar with the shell and hardware, you can choose to enable them using the `configs` and `set` commands to query and modify your configuration respectively.

 ## Features

 ### Easy Pin Setup and Profile Management